greg-seaton/dissertationEEGwordAnalysis/README.md

 A neural network was trained to classify EEG signals based on whether a participant was reading a content or function word.

-- Training time reduced from 28:26 to 1:46
+- Training time reduced from 28:26 to 1:46 compared to implementation from previous student.
 - Improved stability of accuracy across runs
 - Best accuracy: 0.66
 - Did not exceed prior benchmark performance